EU Licensed4.8/5

 Lower risk patients:

-• HbA1c below 64 mmol/mol (8.0%), where HbA1c reductions will be modest
+• HbA1c below 64 mmol/mol (8.0%), where the HbA1c drop will be small

-• Diabetes duration under 5 years
+• Diabetes for under 5 years

 Screening and Monitoring During Treatment